Esper89/Subnautica-TerrainPatcher/README.md

 To install a `.optoctreepatch` file, just place it anywhere in your QMods folder or any subfolder.

+You can specify a custom load order for `.optoctreepatch` files by writing the file names (without the extensions) into the `load-order` file.

 #### Releases

 You can download TerrainPatcher from the [releases page](https://github.com/Esper89/Subnautica-TerrainPatcher/releases/latest) (below the changelog).